Yur01/ArduinoWebsocketServer/README.md

 ### Requirements

-* Arduino IDE 1.0.1 or greater.
-You should not use 1.0 since it has a bug in the Ethernet library that will affect this library.
-* An Arduino Duemilanove or greater with Ethernet shield.
-An Arduino Ethernet should work too, but it has not been tested.
+* Arduino IDE 1.6.5 or greater
+* esp2866 for Arduino IDE 1.6.5-947-g39819f0 or later
+* An ESP2866 Board e.g NodeMCU 0.9 or 1.0
-* A Websocket client that conforms to version 13 of the protocol.
+* A Websocket client that conforms to version 13 of the protocol

 ### Getting started